Catherine Howard: Imprisonment and death

 When the Lords of the Council came for her, she allegedly panicked and screamed as they manhandled her into the barge that would escort her to the Tower.
 On Friday 10 February 1542, her flotilla passed under London Bridge where the heads of Culpeper and Dereham were impaled (and where they remained until 1546).
 Entering through the Traitors' Gate, she was led to her prison cell.
-The next day the Bill of Attainder received Royal Assent and her execution was scheduled for 7:00 a.m. on Monday 13 February 1542.
+The next day the Bill of Attainder received Royal Assent and her execution was scheduled for 7:00 am on Monday 13 February 1542.
 Arrangements for the execution were supervised by Sir John Gage in his role as Constable of the Tower.

 The night before her execution, Catherine is believed to have spent many hours practising how to lay her head upon the block, which had been brought to her at her request.
 She died with relative composure but looked pale and terrified; she required assistance to climb the scaffold.
 According to popular folklore her last words were, "I die a Queen, but I would rather have died the wife of Culpeper", but no eyewitness accounts support this, instead reporting that she stuck to traditional final words, asking for forgiveness for her sins and acknowledging that she deserved to die "a thousand deaths" for betraying the King, who had always treated her so graciously.
 She described her punishment as "worthy and just" and asked for mercy for her family and prayers for her soul.
 This was typical of the speeches given by people executed during that period, most likely to protect their families, since the condemned person's last words would be relayed to the King.
 Catherine was then beheaded with the executioner's axe.

-Francis I, when told by Sir William Paget how the Queen had "wonderfully abused the King", laid his hand on his heart and announced by his faith as a gentleman that "She hath done wonderous naughtly".
-Upon hearing news of Catherine's execution, King Francis wrote a letter to Henry regretting the "lewd and naughty [evil] behaviour of the Queen" and advising him that "the lightness of women cannot bend the honour of men".
+Francis I, when told by Sir William Paget how Catherine had "wonderfully abused the King", laid his hand on his heart and announced by his faith as a gentleman that "She hath done wonderous naughtly".
+Upon hearing news of Catherine's execution, Francis wrote a letter to Henry regretting the "lewd and naughty [evil] behaviour of the Queen" and advising him that "the lightness of women cannot bend the honour of men".